Swatilekha-Roy/Covikind/README.md

 # Covikind
-A website serving as a respite haven for socially distanced COVID-19 patients.
+A website serving as a mental strength respite haven for socially distanced COVID-19 patients.